 There is certainly more to this picture and unfunded retirement benefits play a significant role.
 However, what is important from an IDA perspective is how the financial challenges of cities will affect their budget decisions going forward which will affect IDA members in myriad ways.
 IDA members with city contracts may see a reduction in those contracts.
 More predictively, as cities reduce services it’s typically to see service demand shift toward t. place management organization who is left to fill the gap.

 I recall a similar time after the Great Recession, followed by the Occupy Wall Street movement and slow economic recovery throughout 2012/13.
 IDA members remember these years as the “austere times” when municipalities were cutting back.
 Our member survey that year looked to understand the impact austerity would have on members and I was certain the results would show member budgets falling while service demands increased.
-Surprisingly instead of do more with less condition, the resulting theme was more of a doing different with the same.
+Surprisingly instead of a do more with less condition, the resulting theme was more of a doing different with the same.
 We learned that most members had resilient budgets, but demand for services was varied, often falling into new areas as cities pulled back.

 So, what does the past suggest for us today?
 I submit we must reengage even more vigorously to advocate for increased urban investment.
 Even as municipal resources are strained, we must reinforce the longer-term benefits of investing in the core just as was done in the late 90s and early 2000s.
 We should highlight the inefficient and ineffective strategy of growing by building outside the core and heed the lessons shared from Charles Marohn.
 We should build a lot of housing; we know we need it and districts with strong residential based proved most resilient during the pandemic.
 Cities should make disciplined decisions to invest in maintaining and enhancing existing infrastructure, especially in the heart of the city which serves the greatest number of people per land area.